Engage with other stakeholders, including your NOC

 As fellow athletes, there are many opportunities to collaborate to advance the Olympic Movement.
 Consider co-opting a member of the AC into your executive committee and vice-versa.
 This will ensure alignment and also strengthen the athlete and Olympian community in your country.

 This is reflected in the IOC and WOA relationship.
-Within the IOC Athletes’ Commission, Patrick Singleton OLY is the WOA representative.
-Also, James Tomkins OLY sits on the WOA Executive Committee as the IOC AC’s liaison.
+There is a WOA representative within the IOC Athletes' Commission and also an IOC AC liaison that sits on the WOA Executive Committee.

 Engagement with other stakeholders can take many forms.
 It can start small with an invitation for an external party to attend your NOA activity or event.
 This may lead to a longer term partnership where they are invited to play an active role or even co-organise the event in the future.
 With combined resources, this would help to grow the event and reach out to a larger audience.